 Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and directors and persons who beneficially own more than ten percent of our common stock to file reports of ownership and changes in ownership with the SEC.
-SEC regulations require executive officers, directors and greater-thanten-percent stockholders to furnish us with copies of all Section 16(a) forms they file.
+SEC regulations require executive officers, directors and greater-than-ten-percent stockholders to furnish us with copies of all Section 16(a) forms they file.

-Based solely upon a review of Forms 3, 4, 5, and amendments thereto furnished to us with respect to 2010, we believe that all Section 16(a) filing requirements applicable to our executive officers, directors and greater-than-ten-percent stockholders were fulfilled in a timely manner, with the following exceptions: Martin Kits van Heyningen, our CEO and Chairman of the Board of Directors, filed one Form 4 relating to a single transaction two business days late and another Form 4 relating to a single transaction one business day late.
-Dan Conway and Felise Feingold, two of our executive officers, each filed one Form 4 relating to a single transaction one day late and Charles Trimble, one of the members of our Board of Directors, did not file a Form 4 relating to a gift of stock, but did report this transaction on a Form 5.
+Based solely upon a review of Forms 3, 4, 5, and amendments thereto furnished to us with respect to 2011, we believe that all Section 16(a) filing requirements applicable to our executive officers, directors and greater-than-ten-percent stockholders were fulfilled in a timely manner.